-The first step in the Government’s road funding reforms must be to fix the overcharging of truck and bus operators, the Chair of the Australian Trucking Association, Geoff Crouch, said today.
+The trucking industry welcomes the Australian Government’s commitment to engaging with industry on road reform, the Chair of the Australian Trucking Association, Geoff Crouch, said today.